 Hotels: Here are the current coronavirus cancellation policies

 Undoubtedly, the hotel industry is right behind the airline and cruise line industry with coronavirus repercussions.
-The hotel chains that have a major presence in Asia have created temporary cancellation waivers for their guests.
+Here are the temporary coronavirus cancellation policies for the major chains as of Nov.
+11, 2020.

 - Hilton Hotels & Resorts

 The Hilton group has developed a temporary coronavirus penalty-free cancellation.
 October update: Hilton announced that reservations made after Oct.
 1, 2020 will be held to the cancellation policy displayed at the time of booking.

 IHG guests who must cancel their reservations due to coronavirus fears will need to pay careful attention to the terms and conditions of their reservation.
 Starting Oct 1, 2020 reservations are held to the standard cancellation policies in place at the time the booking is made.

 Travelers to Marriott properties during the pandemic will need to pay careful attention to the cancellation policies